TheGhouls/oct/doc/packaging_turrets.rst

 .. warning::

-    This example only work for python based turrets.
+    This example only works for python based turrets.
 Please refer to your turret documentation if you use anything else

-Oct provide a simple way to package your turrets and set them ready to fire, the ``oct-pack-turrets`` command.
+OCT provides a simple way to package your turrets and set them ready to fire, the ``oct-pack-turrets`` command.
-It generate tar files based on your configuration file.
+It generates tar files based on your configuration file.
 Those tar files are the turrets, ready to fire at your command.

 You can use it like this :